Dear iDB Diary,

-Instagram has been testing a Drafts feature with a subset of its users since this summer.
-Today, the company has rolled out Drafts to everyone.
-With Instagram Drafts, you can save any half-finished photo edits and work on them later, which is handy for those times you get too busy to pos right away.
+With Instagram drafts, you can save any half-finished photo edits and work on them later, which is handy for those times you get too busy to post right away.
 And if you run an Instagram account for your business, letting your social media manager save a post as a draft makes it easy for you to review it in advance of publishing.

 Apple has once again reversed its decision on removing an app's feature because of its functionality within Notification Center on iOS.